 Cargotec has three operating segments: Kalmar, Hiab and MacGregor.
 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
 These internal reports are prepared in accordance with IFRS.
 The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as Cargotec's Board of Directors together with the CEO.
 Operating segments are not aggregated to form the reporting segments.
-The management considers the business from a product perspective and the financial performance of the operating segments is measured through comparable operating profit and operating profit.
+The management considers the business from a product perspective and the financial performance of the operating profit.
 The transfer pricing between segments is based on market prices.